(Disclosure: Some of the links below may be affiliate links)

 In my simulation, we are using monthly withdrawals.
-Each month, the value of the portfolio is updated based on the monthly returns.
+Each month, the portfolio’s value is updated based on the monthly returns.
 After that, the monthly withdrawal is updated for inflation.
-And then, it is removed from the portfolio.
+And then it is removed from the portfolio.

 For this simulation, I have not done any rebalancing.
 For more information, I have compared different rebalancing methodologies for retirement.

 I am using the data for Swiss Stocks from 1924 to 2019.
 It is as much data as I could find, and I think it is already an excellent period to see if the 4% Rule works in Switzerland.